SAP-samples/teched2022-AP160/exercises/ex1/README.md

 8. Click on the "Confirm" button for the contact.
 <img width="1658" alt="image" src="https://user-images.githubusercontent.com/84871522/196870354-1f6d0504-5299-4920-a1e8-bc6fca41d003.png">

-9. A new tab opens, displaying the Customer Hub.
+9. A new tab opens, displaying the "Customer Hub".
 <img width="1664" alt="image" src="https://user-images.githubusercontent.com/84871522/196870574-a9f6a2db-caa1-4514-9217-a958e3e63681.png">

 10. Click on the User Profile -> Start Adaptation.